Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Introduction

-By considering properties of the factorization, we expect that these holomorphic blocks originate in supersymmetric theories with boundaries.
-When the backgrounds have boundaries, we can introduce physical degrees of freedom on them and classify what types of BPS boundaries are allowed in the supersymmetric Chern-Simons-Matter theories.

-The half BPS boundary conditions have been studied for $\mN=1$ supersymmetric pure Chern-Simons theory \cite{Sakai:1989nh} , for supersymmetric Chern-Simons-Matter theories \cite{Berman:2009kj,Faizal:2011cd}.
-The BPS boundary theories known at present are realized as super Wess-Zumino-Witten (WZW) models and it is an natural question to ask whether other types of boundary interactions exist or not ?
-For example, in two dimensional $\mathcal{N}=(2,2)$ theories, the boundary interaction is described in terms of matrix factorizations so that the effect of supersymmetric variation of the superpotential \cite{Kapustin:2002bi, Herbst:2008jq} is cancelled.
-However higher dimensional analogues of the matrix factorization have not been much studied yet.
+For example, half BPS boundary conditions have been studied in $\mN=1$ supersymmetric pure Chern-Simons theory \cite{Sakai:1989nh} and supersymmetric Chern-Simons-Matter theories \cite{Berman:2009kj,Faizal:2011cd}.
+Theories on the boundary studied so far are realized as super Wess-Zumino-Witten (WZW) models and it is natural to ask whether other types of boundary interactions exist or not ?
+For example, in two dimensional $\mathcal{N}=(2,2)$ theories, the boundary interaction is described in terms of the matrix factorization so that the effect of the supersymmetric variation of the superpotential \cite{Kapustin:2002bi, Herbst:2008jq} is canceled.
+Higher dimensional analogues of the matrix factorization have not been much studied yet.

-In this article, we investigate three dimensional $\mathcal{N}=2$ supersymmetric Chern-Simons-Matter theories on the direct product of circle and two dimensional hemisphere ($S^1 \times \D$) towards the understanding of properties of building blocks and the factorization.
-We impose suitable boundary conditions on $\mathcal{N}=2$ multiplets consistent with supersymmetric transformations.
-Under the conditions, super Yang-Mills action and kinematic action of the chiral multiplet are written as $Q$-exact manner without surface terms and it implies these actions are invariant under the supersymmetric transformations.
-On the other hand, in the presence of boundary, the Chern-Simons term is not invariant under the supersymmetric transformation nor the gauge transformation.
-So we have to introduce some boundary term to compensate these two variations.
+In this article, we investigate three dimensional $\mathcal{N}=2$ supersymmetric Chern-Simons-Matter theories on the direct product of a circle and a two dimensional hemisphere ($S^1 \times \D$) toward the understanding of properties of the building blocks and the factorization.
+We impose suitable boundary conditions for $\mathcal{N}=2$ multiplets consistent with the supersymmetric transformations.
+Under the boundary conditions, the super Yang-Mills action and the kinetic action of the chiral multiplet are written as $Q$-exact forms without surface terms and these actions are invariant under the supersymmetric transformations.
+On the other hand, in the presence of the boundary, the Chern-Simons term is neither invariant under the supersymmetric transformation nor the gauge transformation.
+Thus we have to introduce some boundary term to compensate these two variations.
 Here we propose two possible ways to make the theory gauge invariant.
-One way is to lift gauge parameters to physical fields on the boundary and treat them as a chiral gauged WZW model.
-The other is to introduce $\mathcal{N}=(0,2)$ theories on the boundary.
-They are chiral theories and have gauge anomalies which compensate gauge non-invariant terms of the three dimensional bulk theory.
+One way is to lift gauge parameters to physical fields on the boundary and treat them in a chiral gauged WZW model.
+The other is to introduce $\mathcal{N}=(0,2)$ theories on the boundary with chiral fermions. \ They induce gauge anomalies which compensate non-invariant terms coming from the three dimensional bulk theory under the gauge transformation